ZoeyR/wearte/README.md

 ```

 ## HTML
-Yarte HTML-escapes values returned by a `{{expression}}`.
+wearte HTML-escapes values returned by a `{{expression}}`.
-If you don't want Yarte to escape a value, use the
+If you don't want wearte to escape a value, use the
 "triple-stash", `{{{`.
 For example having the following
 struct: